edissonchamorroc/edissonchamorroc/README.md

 Welcome to my Github!
 I make codes to learn new things and help other people learn it too  :sweat_smile: .

 ##  :calendar: I am currently work as a Associate Consultant for Sophos Solutions.
-I support de QA and development area to bank clients.
+I support frontend, backend and do functional testing for some clients.
-I have expirience with administration of Drupal components, making landings in React, and looking for and fixing vulnerabilities in API's made in .net.
+I have expirience with java development, creation of Drupal components, and looking for and fixing vulnerabilities in API's.

 I did a some courses about software they were my pragramming knowlodge base.
 Some courses were:
  * Java SE & Java EE.
 Desde principiante a experto + 150 hrs - Pildorasinformaticas.com